Ethorbit/Discord_Sticky-Message-Bot/README.md

 ![Example Image](https://i.imgur.com/2RUZb2q.png)

 ### Commands:
-    !sticky add <channel id> <discord message> - Add a sticky to a channel !sticky edit <channel id> <sticky id> <discord message> - Edit existing sticky from a channel !sticky remove <channel id> <sticky id> - Remove a sticky from a channel !sticky removeall <channel id> - Remove all stickies from a channel !sticky preview <discord message> - Preview what a sticky looks like !sticky list <channel id> - List stickies in a channel !sticky list - List all channels with stickies !sticky - List all commands
+* !sticky add <channel id> <discord message> - Add a sticky to a channel.
+* !sticky addfancy <channel id> - Start the process of adding a fancy message (embed) to a channel.
+* !sticky edit <channel id> <sticky id> - Modify an existing sticky's property.
+* !sticky remove <channel id> <sticky id> - Remove a sticky from a channel.
+* !sticky removeall <channel id> - Remove all stickies from a channel.
+* !sticky preview <message> - Preview what a sticky looks like.
+* !sticky previewfancy - Start the process of creating and previewing a fancy message.
+* !sticky list <channel id> - List stickies in a channel
+* !sticky list - List all channels with stickies

 # Installation
 ### Environment Variables